 Length: 24 pages

-This bill was introduced on March 26, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 26, 2014, in a previous session of Congress, but it did not receive a vote.

 Jun 9, 2010

 Earlier Version — Passed House (Senate next)